 Concrete Surface Profile & Material Bonding Testing

 The International Concrete Repair Institute (ICRI) and the American Society for Testing and Materials (ASTM) provides a variety of concrete testing methods.
 Below you will find an explanation of the purpose and summary of the procedure for performing each test.
 Resinous flooring tests can be put into 4 basic categories: Surface Profile, Material Bonding, Moisture, and Hardness.
 For the purposes of this article only surface profile and material bonding are discussed.
-If you would like to learn more about moisture testing check out my blog post "Hydrostatic Pressure."

 Surface Profile Tests